Docs / Lua / Callbacks

 Hook into in-match voting - provide vote config on request, react to results.

-function game.vote_requested(state)
+function vote_requested(state)

 if state.offer_boons then